-Separate-loading ammunition, used in 155 mm Howitzers, has separately issued projectiles, fuses, propellant charges and primers.
-After installing the appropriate fuse on the projectile, the fused projectile is loaded into the cannon along with the appropriate amount of propellant charges and a primer.
+Separate-loading ammunition, used in 155 mm Howitzers, has separately issued projectiles, fuzes, propellant charges and primers.
+After installing the appropriate fuze on the projectile, the fuzed projectile is loaded into the cannon along with the appropriate amount of propellant charges and a primer.

-The artillery ammunition program includes fuses for cargo-carrying projectiles, such as smoke and illumination, and bursting projectiles, such as high explosives.
+The artillery ammunition program includes fuzes for cargo-carrying projectiles, such as smoke and illumination, and bursting projectiles, such as High Explosives (HE).
 This program also includes bag propellant for the 105 mm semifixed cartridges and a modular artillery charge system for 155 mm Howitzers.

 The mission of the Field Artillery is to destroy, defeat or disrupt the enemy with integrated fires to enable maneuver commanders to dominate in unified land operations.
 Cannon-artillery-delivered munitions are a vital component of this mission.